 - A squeeze of a fresh lime

-- Prepare your harrissa mayo by combining the mayo, harrissa paste and lime juice in a small bowl.
-Cover and place in the fridge until you are ready to serve the dish.
+- Combine mayo, harissa paste and lime juice in a small bowl.
+Cover and place in fridge until you are ready to serve the dish.

-- Take a saucepan and fill with water, add the halved new potatoes and saffron.
-Turn the heat to high and bring the potatoes to a boil.
-Boil the potatoes for approximately 8 to 10 minutes - you want them cooked through but not too soft as they will fall apart in the roasting stage.
+- Take a saucepan and fill with water, add halved new potatoes and saffron.
+Turn the heat to high and bring to a boil.
+Boil potatoes for approximately 8 to 10 minutes - you want them cooked through but not too soft as they will fall apart in the roasting stage.

-- While the potatoes are roasting, take a frying pan (about 30 cm diameter) and place on a medium to high heat.
+- While potatoes are roasting, take a frying pan (about 30 cm diameter) and place on medium-high heat.

-- Add the sliced onions and pepper and stir until they start to soften.
+- Add sliced sausages to pan, cook until they release oil and start to curl.
+Then add garlic, turmeric and chilli and stir until evenly distributed.
+Add sliced onions and pepper and stir until they start to soften.

-- Add the water and stir and lower the heat to let the sosis bandari cook further gently for about 5 minutes.
+- Add tomato purée and stir.
+Add halved cherry tomatoes.
+Then add water and stir and lower heat to let the sosis bandari cook gently for about 5 minutes.
 Season to taste and scatter some chopped fresh parsley over the top.

 Serving the dish

-- Turn the oven and stove off.
-Remove the potatoes from the oven and place them on a paper towel to soak up any excess fat.
+- Turn oven and stove off.
+Remove the potatoes from the oven and place them on a paper towel to soak up any excess oil.

-- Fill your rolls / baguettes with the sosis bandari (sliced gherkins or dill pickles and / or cheese can also be included in the sandwich).
+- Fill rolls / baguettes with the sosis bandari (sliced gherkins or Persian pickled cucumbers and / or cheese can also be included in the sandwich).

-- Serve the sosis bandari sandwiches with a side of the roasties and some harrissa mayo to dip them in.
+- Serve the sosis bandari sandwiches with a side of roasties and some harissa mayo to dip them in.